 If your loved one has died due to another party’s negligence or misconduct, you may be entitled to monetary damages.
 However, after your loss, taking legal action might be the furthest thing from your mind.

 The legal team at Jason Stone Injury Lawyers understands that filing a wrongful death lawsuit can in no way compensate for the devastation you feel after losing your loved one in death.
 Taking this step, though, can ease your financial burden during this difficult time.
-Contact the wrongful death lawyers at our firm to schedule a free case evaluation—over the phone, by Skype or Facetime, or in person.
+Contact the Massachusetts wrongful death lawyers at our firm to schedule a free case evaluation—over the phone, by Skype or Facetime, or in person.

 GET YOUR FREE IMMEDIATE CASE EVALUATION